TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-queryfailure-spark.md

      **Note**: Stuck jobs are listed in the Running state.

-     1. Track the application in the Spark UI and look at the Stages Tab.
+     1. Track the application in the Spark UI and look at the Stages Tab
-     1. Look at the duration of the various stages and identify which stages seem like anomalies.
+     1. Look at the duration of the various stages and identify which stages seem like anomalies
-     1. Take a screenshot of the DAG Visualization and present this information to the support engineer whom you work with.
+     1. Take a screenshot of the DAG Visualization and present this information to the support engineer whom you work with

 ### **Solutions to common errors encountered**